The best encrypted cloud storage

 What it really means for cloud files to be "encrypted", the difference between encryption at rest and end-to-end, and the honest trade-offs - with Proton Drive and pCloud.

-Storing files in the cloud is convenient, but the word 'encrypted' on a provider's marketing page can mean very different things.
-Understanding which kind of encryption a service offers is the difference between files only you can read and files the provider — or anyone who compels it — can read too.
-It is worth getting that distinction right before you trust a service with anything sensitive.
+Storing files in the cloud is handy.
+But the word 'encrypted' on a provider's marketing page can mean very different things.
+Knowing which kind of encryption a service offers is the gap between files only you can read and files the provider - or anyone who forces it - can read too.
+It is worth getting that split right before you trust a service with anything sensitive.

 Two kinds of cloud encryption

-The most common form is encryption at rest, where the provider encrypts your files on its servers but also holds the keys.
-This protects your data if someone steals a hard drive from the data centre, but it does not protect it from the provider itself, from a rogue employee, or from a legal order compelling the provider to hand over readable copies.
-It is real protection against some threats and no protection against others.
+The most common form is encryption at rest.
+Here the provider encrypts your files on its servers but also holds the keys.
+This protects your data if someone steals a hard drive from the data centre.
+But it does not protect it from the provider itself, from a rogue worker, or from a legal order that forces the provider to hand over readable copies.
+It is real protection against some threats and none against others.

 End-to-end encryption, sometimes called zero-knowledge or client-side encryption, is the stronger model.
-Here your files are encrypted on your own device before they are uploaded, using a key the provider never sees.
-The provider stores only ciphertext it cannot read, so even it cannot access your files.
-The trade-off is that if you lose your password or recovery key, there is usually no way for the provider to recover your data — the property that protects you also means no one can rescue you.
+Here your files are encrypted on your own device before they go up, with a key the provider never sees.
+The provider stores only ciphertext it cannot read.
+So even it cannot reach your files.
+The trade-off: if you lose your password or recovery key, the provider usually cannot get your data back.
+The trait that protects you also means no one can rescue you.

 Services that encrypt end-to-end

-Several services offer genuine end-to-end encryption.
-Proton Drive, part of the Swiss-based Proton suite, encrypts files end-to-end by design. pCloud offers an optional client-side encryption feature, marketed as pCloud Crypto, for files placed in its encrypted folder.
-Tresorit and others target the same zero-knowledge model.
-The common thread is that the encryption happens on your device, not just on the provider's servers.
+Several services offer real end-to-end encryption.
+Proton Drive, part of the Swiss-based Proton suite, encrypts files end-to-end by design. pCloud offers an optional client-side encryption feature, sold as pCloud Crypto, for files placed in its encrypted folder.
+Tresorit and others aim at the same zero-knowledge model.
+The shared thread is that the encryption happens on your device, not just on the provider's servers.

-Mainstream consumer services sit at a different point on the spectrum, and it is worth being honest about it.
-The big-name drives generally encrypt data in transit and at rest with keys they control, which is fine for convenience and for protecting against outside theft, but it is not end-to-end encryption.
-If your goal is that the provider cannot read your files, those services do not meet it by default, whatever the reassuring language suggests.
+Mainstream consumer services sit at a different point on the scale.
+It is worth being honest about that.
+The big-name drives usually encrypt data in transit and at rest with keys they control.
+That is fine for convenience and for guarding against outside theft.
+But it is not end-to-end encryption.
+If your goal is that the provider cannot read your files, those services do not meet it by default, whatever the soothing words suggest.

 Choosing by what you're protecting

-Choosing between models comes down to what you are protecting and how much recovery safety you want.
-For ordinary, non-sensitive files, convenient encryption-at-rest from a reliable provider is perfectly reasonable.
-For documents you genuinely need to keep private — financial records, identity documents, private writing — end-to-end encryption is the model that actually delivers the promise, provided you accept responsibility for your keys.
+Choosing between models comes down to what you are guarding and how much recovery safety you want.
+For ordinary, non-sensitive files, handy encryption at rest from a solid provider is perfectly fine.
+For files you truly need to keep private - financial records, identity documents, private writing - end-to-end encryption is the model that actually delivers, as long as you take charge of your keys.

 Whatever you choose, a few practical points apply.
-Keep a backup of your encryption password or recovery key somewhere safe, because with zero-knowledge services there is no reset.
+Keep a backup of your encryption password or recovery key somewhere safe, because zero-knowledge services have no reset.
 Remember that filenames and folder structure are sometimes less protected than file contents, depending on the service.
-And recognise that strong storage encryption stops protecting a file the moment you share a readable copy with someone else.
+And note that strong storage encryption stops protecting a file the moment you share a readable copy with someone else.

 A layered, practical approach

-It also helps to think about where your trust ultimately sits.
-With encryption at rest you are trusting the provider's honesty and its resistance to legal pressure; with end-to-end encryption you are trusting the math and your own key management instead.
-Neither removes trust entirely, but they place it in very different hands, and knowing which hands you prefer makes the choice between services much clearer.
+It also helps to think about where your trust finally sits.
+With encryption at rest you trust the provider's honesty and how well it resists legal pressure.
+With end-to-end encryption you trust the math and your own key habits instead.
+Neither removes trust fully.
+But they put it in very different hands.
+Knowing which hands you prefer makes the choice between services much clearer.

-A reasonable approach for most people is a layered one.
-Use convenient mainstream storage for the bulk of ordinary files where access and sharing matter most, and reserve an end-to-end encrypted service, or an encrypted folder, for the smaller set of documents that genuinely need to stay private.
-That way you get convenience where it helps and real confidentiality where it counts, without pretending one tool does everything.
+A sound approach for most people is a layered one.
+Use handy mainstream storage for the bulk of ordinary files, where access and sharing matter most.
+Save an end-to-end encrypted service, or an encrypted folder, for the smaller set of files that truly need to stay private.
+That way you get ease where it helps and real privacy where it counts, without pretending one tool does it all.

-If you want a single recommendation to start from, an end-to-end encrypted option like Proton Drive or an encrypted pCloud folder is the safer default for sensitive material, because the provider cannot read what you store.
-Build your habit around that for the files that matter, keep your recovery key safe, and you will have cloud storage whose privacy rests on cryptography rather than on a promise.
+If you want one pick to start from, an end-to-end encrypted option like Proton Drive or an encrypted pCloud folder is the safer default for sensitive files, because the provider cannot read what you store.
+Build your habit around that for the files that matter.
+Keep your recovery key safe.
+Then you will have cloud storage whose privacy rests on cryptography, not on a promise.